azarmadr/fences-game/README.md

+# Fences game with a solver

+A game to play fences/slither link with solvers.
+Player can add new rules to the game to assist them in playing.

 # A Bevy game template

 Template for a Game using the awesome [Bevy engine][bevy] featuring out of the box builds for Windows, Linux, macOS, Web (Wasm), Android, and iOS.